 We can find hope, comfort, and healing in Christ.
 That is the difference between life having its way with us, and Jesus molding our way for us.
 I pray we will start turning our lives over to Jesus as Lord; encouraging our young ones, and praying for them to believe in their hearts that He loves them dearly, infinitely, and unconditionally; that He will bless them and carry them through the painful fallenness of this world.

 CONNECT WITH ME

-If you resonated with this article and would like to read more, please follow this blog, and please share this with anyone.
+If you resonated with this article and would like to read more, please follow this blog.
 You may also find me my Facebook page at Lance Price Blog, Twitter at LancePriceBlog, Instagram at lancepriceblog, Pinterest at LancePriceBlog, or on Tumblr at lancepriceblog.
 Feel free to leave any thoughts or feelings regarding this article in the comments below, or write me privately using my Contact page.
 May God bless you, readers!